Aphilodon meganae

-Aphilodon meganae is a species of soil centipede in the subfamily Aphilodontinae, a clade formerly known as the family Aphilodontidae but now deemed a subfamily within the family Geophilidae.
+Aphilodon meganae, Megan's aphilodon, is a species of soil centipede in the subfamily Aphilodontinae, a clade formerly known as the family Aphilodontidae but now deemed a subfamily within the family Geophilidae.
 This centipede features only 37 pairs of legs in males and 39 leg pairs in females.
 No other species of Aphilodon features so few legs in either sex.
 This species is also notable for its small size, ranging from 7 mm to 8 mm in length, the minimum size recorded in the genus Aphilodon.
 This centipede is found in Brazil.

 Discovery

 This species was first described in 2019 by the biologists Victor C. Calvanese, Antonio D. Brescovit, and Lucio Bonato.
 The original description of this species is based on an examination of eight specimens, including a female holotype, six paratypes (four females and two males), and a third male specimen.
 The type specimens were found in 2016 in the municipality of Iporanga in the state of São Paulo in Brazil; the other specimen was found in 2015 in a park in the municipality of São Roque in the same state.
 All eight specimens are deposited in the Instituto Butantan in the city of São Paulo in Brazil.

+Etymology

-The species is named for the biologist Adele Megan Silva, who collected most of the type specimens.
+The genus name Aphilodon comes from Ancient Greek ἀ- (a-), meaning '-less,' φίλος (phílos), meaning 'loving,' and ὀδούς (odoús), meaning 'tooth.'
+The species is named for the myriapodologist Adele Megan Silva, who collected most of the type specimens.